capnproto/pycapnp/README.md

 There is some basic documentation [here](http://jparyani.github.io/pycapnp/).

+Make sure to look at the [examples](examples).
+The examples are generally kept up to date with the recommended usage of the library.

 The examples directory has one example that shows off pycapnp quite nicely.
 Here it is, reproduced:

 ```python